TatarianGIT/SongTogetherBackend/notes.md

 # Backend notes
 ## TODOS:
- - change video change logic (backend knows by itself when song ends, don't need to recieve that information from frontend),
  - getQueue function from videoServieces shouldn't return all entries, reduce to 20 (?)

 ## Fixes: